Washington DC BAH Rates 2022

 A useful tool for calculating the cost of living in Washington D.C., based on your current salary, is available at daveramsey.com.

-The average sale price of a home in Washington, D.C. is $705,000, according to realtor.com.
+The average sale price of a home in Washington, D.C. is $705,000, with a price per sq. foot of $552, according to realtor.com.
 The supply and demand of homes are about the same.
 According to Curbed Washington DC, both employment opportunities and cost of living in Washington, D.C. are high – and climbing each year.

 To learn more about VA Loan Program benefits, use the free Eligibility Calculator from CollegeRecon.